flutter/engine/lib/web_ui/README.md

   The script uploads the new version of CanvasKit to the `flutter/web/canvaskit_bundle` CIPD package, and writes the CIPD package instance ID to the DEPS file.
+- Rerun `gclient sync` and do a clean build to test that the new version is picked up.
 - Send a pull request containing the above file changes.
 If the new version contains breaking changes, the PR must also contain corresponding fixes.